Best Medigap Plans for Low-Income Seniors

 Anthem offers one lower-cost prescription drug plan:

 - Anthem Blue Cross MediBlue Rx Standard offers copays as low as $1 at preferred in-network pharmacies.
-While Anthem’s Part D plan premiums tend to be higher than other carriers ($55 on average), your monthly costs may be reduced if you qualify for Medicare’s Extra Help program.
+Anthem’s Part D plan premiums tend to be higher than other carriers, with the lowest available premium just below $50 per month.
+Your monthly costs may be reduced if you’re eligible for Medicare’s Extra Help program.
 Anthem’s user-friendly website makes it easy to confirm if a prescription drug is covered by the plan and if preapproval is needed for new medications.

 Pros & Cons:Pros About Anthem